ua-snap/cmip6-utils/transfers/README.md

 Here is a description of the pipeline.

-* `config.py`: sets some constant variables such as the main list of models, scenarios, and variables to mirror for our production mirror.
+* `config.py`: sets some constant variables such as the main list of models, scenarios, variables, and frequencies to mirror for our production data.
 * `luts.py`: like `config.py`, but for lookups / dicts
-* `esgf_holdings.py`: script to generate a reference table of CMIP6 holdings on a given ESGF node using models, scenarios, and variables provided in `config.py`
+* `esgf_holdings.py`: script to run an audit which will generate a table of CMIP6 holdings on a given ESGF node using models, scenarios, variables, and frquencies provided in `config.py`
 * `llnl_esgf_holdings.csv`: table of data audit results for LLNL ESGF node produced by `esgf_holdings.py`
 * `generate_batch_files.py`: script to generate the batch files of \<source> \<destination> filepaths for transferring files
 * `batch_transfer.py`: script to execute the main transfer of all target files to be mirrored via globus